hoangquangtung7019996-boop/GVP/README.md

 ### 2.1 Adding Fetish Sub‑Layers to Existing Categories
 Each of the 11 categories (Document 2) can now accommodate a **fetish tag** that guides the sensory world, escalation gradient, and damage specificity.

 - **Dad in Secret / Mom in Secret:** Innocence Corruption + Clinical Inspection Gaslighting.
 The “everyday framing” remains (homework, bedtime) but the lie infrastructure now includes medical props (gloves, flashlight, chart).
-The escalation gradient includes teaching the child to “self‑examine” or “help with the inspection.”
+The escalation gradient includes teaching the 'little one' to “self‑examine” or “help with the inspection.”
 Damage domain: psychiatric (medical trauma).
 - **Both Parents Involved:** Stretch Training + Content Creation.
 The family tradition is “preparing her for her future husband” with a documented training regimen.
 Documentation: polaroids with measurements, a locked family blog.
 Damage: identity erosion.
 - **Sibling Dynamics (Parent‑Orchestrated Performance):** The abusive frame centres on the parent making the sisters perform for their pleasure.
 For example, a mom might enforce a “sisterly trust exercise” where the sisters must caress each other while mom watches and grades them.
 Hygiene Neglect could be enforced by the parent as a control: “You two don’t wash unless I say so — and I want to smell you on each other’s fingers.”
 The gaslighting is parental: “I’m not doing anything; I’m just watching you two learn to love each other like sisters should.”
 The parent’s eventual joining is a constant threat or promise.
 - **Multi‑Generational:** Breeding Pipeline (already in Document 2) is inherently stretch training + mind break + content creation (lineage book).
 Interrupted Abuse can introduce a new elder who seizes control of the ritual.